trading-point/OSInAppBrowserLib-Android/docs/README.md

-# LibTemplatePlaceholder
+# OSInAppBrowserLib

-Welcome to **LibTemplatePlaceholder**.
+Welcome to **OSInAppBrowserLib**.
 This repository serves as a template to create repositories used to build Android libraries.
 This file will guide you through that process, that is defined by two sequential steps:

 1. Use the current repository as the template for the new one.
 2. Clone the new repository on our machine.